ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 # New Sub-Error Codes Definition

-This document defines new IANA-registered Sub-Error codes, below.
+The document defines the following new IANA-registered Sub-Error codes.

 ## Reserved {#policy-reserved}